-An 8 weight, 9 foot rod is the standard for targeting redfish, trout, and flounder along the Texas Gulf Coast.
-This combination also works well for targeting largemouth bass, and can be a dual-threat.
+An 8 weight, the 9-foot rod is the standard for targeting redfish, trout, and flounder along the Texas Gulf Coast.
+This combination also works well for targeting largemouth bass and can be a dual-threat.
 So that is the simple part.
 It gets more complicated when selecting a rod.

 Popular Brands and Thoughts on Selecting Fly Rods

 The popular brands of rods are Sage, Orvis, Winston, G. Loomis, and Temple Fork Outfitters (TFO).
 The higher-end Sage, Winston, and Orvis rods can run you upwards of $700.
 I know that is a lot!
 If you're wealthy and money is no object – go for it.
 You'll be getting the lightest piece of equipment possible and you'll enjoy it.
 The rest of us can get a very good rod for a lot less.

 My take is to spend as much as you can on your rod – and at least $100.
 That will get you a good rod.
 If you can spend more I think it's a good idea.
 Generally speaking, the higher-end rods have really good warranties, and some are unconditional.
 Break it any which way and they'll replace it.

 Fly rods have different actions.
 This is the stiffness of the rods.
 Most saltwater fly rods will have faster actions and be as stiff as possible while still being balanced to throw the line they are designed for.